jimerrills/screenwtf-client/README.md

 * MacOS/Darwin: `screencapture -ic

 ## Download
-You can download the binaries from https://screen.wtf
+You can download the binaries from https://screen.wtf //supplied by jimslip

 ## Compiling
 Make sure you've got `nodejs`, `npm` and `yarn` installed.